bosaktrent/DNAC-Automation/README.md

 ## DeviceListToExcel.py

-This script will get a list of network devices from Cisco DNA Center and present them in an Excel spreadsheet.
+This script gets a list of network devices from Cisco DNA Center and presents them in an Excel spreadsheet.
+The default filename is `Device_List.xls` and will be saved in the same location as `DeviceListToExcel.py`.

 ### Requirements
 * Python 3